Prohibition in the United States: Bootlegging and hoarding old supplies

 As early as 1925, journalist H. L. Mencken believed that Prohibition was not working.
 Historian David Oshinsky, summarizing the work of Daniel Okrent, wrote that "Prohibition worked best when directed at its primary target: the working-class poor."
 Historian Lizabeth Cohen writes: "A rich family could have a cellar-full of liquor and get by, it seemed, but if a poor family had one bottle of home-brew, there would be trouble."
 Working-class people were inflamed by the fact that their employers could dip into a private cache while they, the employees, could not.
 Within a week after Prohibition went into effect, small portable stills were on sale throughout the country.

 Before the Eighteenth Amendment went into effect in January 1920, many of the upper classes stockpiled alcohol for legal home consumption after Prohibition began.
 They bought the inventories of liquor retailers and wholesalers, emptying out their warehouses, saloons, and club storerooms.
 President Woodrow Wilson moved his own supply of alcoholic beverages to his Washington residence after his term of office ended.
 His successor, Warren G. Harding, relocated his own large supply into the White House.

 After the Eighteenth Amendment became law, bootlegging became widespread.
 In the first six months of 1920, the federal government opened 7,291 cases for Volstead Act violations.
-In the first complete fiscal year of 1921, the number of cases violating the Volstead Act jumped to 29,114 violations and would rise dramatically over the next thirteen years.
+In the first complete fiscal year (1921), the number of cases violating the Volstead Act jumped to 29,114 violations and would rise dramatically over the next thirteen years.

 Grape juice was not restricted by Prohibition, even though if it was allowed to sit for sixty days it would ferment and turn to wine with a twelve percent alcohol content.
 Many people took advantage of this as grape juice output quadrupled during the Prohibition era.
-Vine-Glo was sold for this purpose and included a specific warning telling people how to make wine from it.